tarekmonjur/github-actions/readme.md

 ```

 ### Workflow Jobs:
-Github use compute resources to running each jobs called `runner`, To do that need to use `run-on` attribute.
+Github use compute resources to running each jobs called `runner`, To do that need to use `runs-on` attribute.
 ```
 jobs:
   job1: